Updated on March 7, 2023

 Steam Cleaning

-There’s nothing like a commercial-grade steam cleaner to pull dirt (even flea dirt) from deep in your carpets and furniture, but did you know they also kill many pests?
+There’s nothing like a commercial-grade steam cleaner to pull dirt (even flea dirt) from deep in your carpets and furniture.
+But did you know they also kill many pests?

 You’ll want to use a commercial model over a regular one because the water needs to reach temperatures of 180 to 220 degrees.
 Running your steamer over places you’ve seen fleas will kill them in minutes and suck all of their stages up into the dirty water canister where they can be safely flushed.